jeffskinnerbox/blog/content/ideas/ozzmaker-berrygps-imu-v3-and-adafruit-ultimate-gps.md

     * [How to Create an Inclinometer using a Raspberry Pi and an IMU](http://ozzmaker.com/inclinometer-using-raspberry-pi-imu/)
     * [Raspberry Pi Digital Spirit Level]()

-### Step 1: Physical Assembly of the BerryGPS-IMU - DONE
+#### Step 1: Physical Assembly of the BerryGPS-IMU - DONE
 Consult the post ["BerryGPS and BerryGPS-IMU Quick Start Guide"][22] to understand how to assemble the unit.

-### Step 2: Disable Serial Console - DONE
+#### Step 2: Disable Serial Console - DONE
-BerryGPS uses the serial port assigned to console on the Raspberry Pi, so we need to disable the console and make use of it its pins.
+BerryGPS uses the serial port assigned to console on the Raspberry Pi, so we need to disable the console and make use of its pins for GPS NMEA messages.
-On RPi Zero, console is assign `/dev/ttyAMA0` and `dev/serial0` is assigned as an alias to console.
+On RPi Zero, console is assign `/dev/ttyAMA0` and `/dev/serial0` is assigned as an alias to console.
+We'll free up `/dev/serial0` for GPS use.

 ```bash
 # current tty assignment for console